shoeffner/spirit-island-box-organizer/README.md

 `Cards_Aspects`        1 No infill    ?
 Or use two `Cards_Generic_Big` for all big cards                `Cards.scad`
 `Cards_Invaders`       1 No infill    ?
 Or use the `Cards_Generic_Small` for Invaders + Reminders       `Cards.scad`
 `Cards_Reminders`      1 No infill    ?
 Or use the `Cards_Generic_Small` for Invaders + Reminders       `Cards.scad`

-## To do

-- A fear box and an energy box.
-They have to be about 1cm higher and wider than the BWDBS box.
-- The `PresenceBox_Lid` is not tested yet, I don't know if it works for reminder tokens.
-- The card boxes have to be tested, the individual ones as well as the generic ones.
-The last try (not yet in history) was too small for sleeved cards.
-- Solution for cities, towns, explorers needs to be found (or printed from Anemic's organizier)
-- Need to add images of the results etc.

 ## License